Your Children's Future

 Who Gets Custody of Children If Both Parents Die?

-We think that we are healthy and our children's future are secured.
+We think that we are healthy and our children's future is secured.
 However, anything can happen and can change the whole perspective that may not be so desirable.

 Your Children Can End Up in Foster Homes